imidaho/JMC_React_API_Calls/README.md

 This is my Code Louisville React.js Final Project for the May 2019 session.

 About this project:
+-The three API Calls are made using 'fetch()' so this project is not compatible with Internet Explorer.
 -The three routed links listed in the Navbar each demonstrate a successful Fetch APi to a freely available API.
 They are set to catch any errors in the console, so if there seems to be a problem or delay, please check the console for details.
 - Be advised, The Flickr Image Search utilizes a keyword input, and it is possible that the images returned by Flickr are NSFW.